sunjay/lion/README.md

 //   only allowed to be defined once for a given unordered pair of units
 // * If more than one package defines a conversion between an unordered pair
 //   of units, the defined conversion factors must be equivalent
+// * The conversion cannot be between two different dimensions of the same unit
+//   * This is not a rigorous check. `'m == 'm^2` will be rejected, but it is
+//     up to you to make sure that `'L == 'm^2` is not accidentally defined
+// * The unit of the expression on either side cannot be '_ since a conversion
+//   between dimensions of units is invalid and '_ has dimension zero
 //
 //   Example:
 //       conversion 1000 'm == 1 'km; // In package A that defines 'm